dumux/dumux/examples/1ptracer/README.md

 template<class TypeTag>
 struct EnableGridGeometryCache<TypeTag, TTag::IncompressibleTest> { static constexpr bool value = true; };
 ```
 The cache stores values that were already calculated for later usage.
-This makes the simulation faster.
+This increases the memory demand but makes the simulation faster.
 We leave the namespace Properties.
 ```cpp
 }
 ```
 ### The problem class
 We enter the problem class where all necessary boundary conditions and initial conditions are set for our simulation.
-As this is a porous medium problem, we inherit from the basic `PorousMediumFlowProblem`.
+As this is a porous medium problem, we inherit from the base class `PorousMediumFlowProblem`.
 ```cpp
 template<class TypeTag>
 class OnePTestProblem : public PorousMediumFlowProblem<TypeTag>